Dyschoriste oblongifolia: Habitat, ecology, and usage

 Dyschoriste oblongifolia is a tolerant plant that can grow in acidic or slightly alkaline soil of sand, loam, or clay.
 It has high drought tolerance and low salt tolerance.
-Wildfire is a key part of the plant's life cycle.
+Fire, whether Prescribed Fire or Wildfire, is a key part of the plant's life cycle.
 Populations will disappear over time if fire does not occur.

 Gardeners sometimes plant Dyschoriste oblongifolia in their butterfly gardens as a larval host plant for the common buckeye butterfly, and the plant is a recommended ornamental groundcover due to its high drought tolerance and low maintenance requirements.